5.2 KB · updated 2026-07-31 · md

 • using-tesserae skill — auto-loads when you ask about the typed graph, past-session recall, wiki/vault content, or any tesserae workflow.
 Teaches the agent which MCP tool to use vs which slash command to suggest.

-• 4 hooksSessionStart prints a graph summary; SessionEnd backgrounds an import+compile so this conversation's insights become graph nodes for the next session; PostToolUse (opt-in) does an incremental recompile on docs/ edits; PreToolUse gates large-graph compiles via a confirmation dialog.
+• 5 hooksSessionStart prints a graph summary; SessionEnd backgrounds an import+compile so this conversation's insights become graph nodes for the next session; two PostToolUse hooks fire on Edit/Write/MultiEdit — one does an opt-in incremental recompile on docs/ edits, the other debounces (~30s) a code-graph sync; PreToolUse (on Bash) gates large-graph compiles via a confirmation dialog.

 Full details, the complete command/hook tables, and per-project opt-out instructions are in the plugin's own MD0.